ofsoundof/3D_Appearance_SR/README.md

 [contribution]: ./code/scripts/contribution.jpg "We introduce the 3DASR, a 3D appearance SR dataset and a deep learning-based approach to super-resolve the appearance of 3D objects."
 We introduce the 3DASR, a 3D appearance SR dataset and a deep learning-based approach to super-resolve the appearance of 3D objects.

+Also Python's simple, easy to learn syntax emphasizes readability and therefore reduces the cost of program maintenance.
+Python supports modules and packages, which encourages program modularity and code reuse.

 # Dependencies
 * Python 3.6